bradhika80/python-challenge/README.md

   Following statistical calculations are done

     The total number of months included in the dataset The net total amount of "Profit/Losses" over the entire period The average of the changes in "Profit/Losses" over the entire period The greatest increase in profits (date and amount) over the entire period The greatest decrease in losses (date and amount) over the entire period

+ PyPoll

+ The folder contains main.py and two sub folders

+Resources/election_data.csv - csv file to voting statistics data.
+The dataset is composed of three columns: Voter ID, County, and Candidate.
+Analysis/output.txt - output file with results
+main.py file - Contains a Python script for analyzing the  vote counting process of a rural county

+  Following statistical calculations are done

+      The total number of votes cast
+      A complete list of candidates who received votes The percentage of votes each candidate won
+      The total number of votes each candidate won
+      The winner of the election based on popular vote.